Biking at Emory Highlights

 - Use this form to reserve your bike.
 It costs $50 to rent a bike for the semester and $85 to rent a bike for the academic year.

 - Review the Bike Emory general guidelines, the Bike Emory release, and the Georgia Bike Sense Guide.

 - Check out Bike Emory to learn more!

 - Are you a new rider?
 Use this form to connect with Jessica Wang.
 Jessica, through the Bike Champ Ambassadors Program, will help connect new bike commuters to seasoned commuters to find safer routes and bike companions.

-decrease in GHG emissions from a 2005 baseline
+decrease in total GHG emissions from a 2010 baseline

-decrease in GHG emissions from faculty & staff commuting from a 2005 baseline
+decrease in GHG emissions from faculty, staff, and student commuting from a 2010 baseline